0ki/fengoffice_old/fengoffice_/readme.txt

 	bugfix: Trash fails when mail plugin is not installed
 	bugfix: Member selector fixed for IE
 	bugfix: Some permissions were not set when adding new member
-	bugfix: Creating reports of â€œgrouping by userâ€? and â€œmembersâ€? at the same time issue fix
+	bugfix: Creating reports of �������grouping by user�����? and �������members�����? at the same time issue fix
 	bugfix: Report not showing correct Date in condition legend
 	bugfix: SQL issue in Report fixed
 	bugfix: Description not set for all tasks when listing.